wenronchen/PTM-TBA/README.md

 ### Overview
 * Preprocess mass shifts from peptide identifications
 * Preprocess mass shifts from proteoforms
+* Verify PTMs/mass shifts from proteoforms using peptides
-* Extract PTM annotations from knowledgebases (UniProt and dbPTM)
+* Extract PTM annotations from knowledge bases (UniProt and dbPTM)
-* Verify PTMs/mass shifts from proteoforms using annotations/peptides
+* Verify PTMs/mass shifts from proteoforms using annotations

 ### 1. Preprocess mass shifts from peptide identifications
 #### 1.1 Database search for bottom-up spectra